graeme-winter/dials_tutorials/nsls2-online/WORKFLOW.md

-# Processing in Detail: Simple Insulin to Learn Workflow (CCP4 / APS 2024)
+# Processing in Detail: Simple Lysozyme to Learn Workflow

 ## Introduction